bytefish/ElasticsearchCodeSearch/README.md

 dotnet user-secrets set "GitHubClient:AccessToken" "<Your GH Token Here>"
 ```

-Why is it a User Secret?
-Because I want to be 100% sure I am not accidentally leak my
-GitHub Token.
-If you want to do something similar in Production, you might want to
-consider using Azure KeyVault, Consul, ... or any safe secret store.
+If you need to manage secrets in Production, you should consider using Docker Secrets, Azure KeyVault, Consul, ... or any other safe secret store.

 ## Contributions ##